IraAngeles-IBM/Think-TH/watson-auto-ai/prerequisite.md

 ### Sample data

-Download the sample training data file to your local computer from here:
+Download the sample training data file to your local computer from here: [gosales.csv](https://raw.githubusercontent.com/IraAngeles-IBM/Think-TH/master/.gitbook/assets/gosales.csv)

-{% file src="../.gitbook/assets/gosales.csv" %}

 The sample data is structured: in rows and columns, and saved in a .csv file.